Skip to content

 Name Type Description Default

-target states for the initial states passed to grape.
+target states for the initial states passed to optimize.
 If performing master-equation optimization, the target states should be passed as a list of density matrices.

 required